Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s Carnaval del Sol Latin Festival Fraser Valley Carnavalito Latin Festival

 The Carnavalito on the Road is a free, one-day celebration of Latin culture.
 Carnavalito means “little carnival” in Spanish.
 The event has this name because it’s an offshoot of the Carnaval del Sol festival in July.

 In 2025 Carnavalito on the Road happened on Saturday, August 30th.
-It returns in 2026.
-Exact details are to be confirmed.
+It will likely happen around the same time in 2026.
+Exact details, however, are to be confirmed.

 Where is the Carnavalito?

 The festival takes place at Douglas Park in Langley.
-It begins at 12:00 pm and runs until 9:00 pm.
+In past years it has started at 12:00 pm and run until 9:00 pm.
 There is public parking nearby as well as bus stops for those who prefer to take public transit.

 Visit the Carnavalito on the Road website for full details about this event.